utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 ## Adding request detail

-If you have a request you want to run, you will need to know the URL, method, and other optional values such as auth and parameters.
+If you have a request you want to run, you'll need to know the URL, method, and other optional values such as auth and parameters.

 To test sending a request in Postman, you can set the URL to the Postman Echo sample API endpoint `https://postman-echo.com/get` and the method to `GET`, then select __Send__.